0xCambie/0xCambie/README.md

 Early 2022 I decided to get serious on Linux.
 A few months later I discovered Cybersecurity and I have not been able to stop learning since.
 Currently, I'm interested in Red team operations, pentesting and both malware analysis and development.

-In January 2025 I decided I would ship my own Linux Distribution and thats how I became the creator and mantainer of [MalbianLinux](https://github.com/MalbianLinux)
+In January 2025 I decided I would ship my own Linux Distribution and thats how I became the creator and maintainer of [MalbianLinux](https://github.com/MalbianLinux)

 I used to and still do a lot of CTF challenges in order to sharpen my skills.
 <p align="center">